Surrogate light curve models for kilonovae with comprehensive wind ejecta outflows and parameter estimation for AT2017gfo: Conclusions

 As expected, we find that wind morphology and, to a lesser extent, composition (within our constrained set of compositions) have substantial impacts on the outgoing emission's time, frequency, and angular dependence.
 To assess the impact of these differences, we calculate the likely ejecta properties associated with GW170817's kilonova, conditioned on the assumption that the ejecta and radiation exactly reproduce one of our assumed ejecta models.
 We find that the choice of model most strongly impacts the inferred ejecta masses.
 None of our inferences strongly constrains the ejected wind velocity.

 To better understand the context of these calculations, we compare and contrast them with the inputs and outputs expected from GW170817's merger.
 On the one hand, we compare our inferred ejecta masses with the expected ejecta masses deduced from GW170817's GW-constrained masses, using several contemporary estimates for the ejecta.
 While the EM- and GW-deduced ejecta can be reconciled for some ejecta models, allowing for substantial fit and EOS uncertainty, we generally see considerable tension in the inferred ejecta mass, with the EM-inferred masses generally larger than the GW-deduced ejecta masses when assuming a single plausible equation of state.
-Such tension between GW-deduced (and hence numerical-relativity informed) ejecta masses has been repeatedly highlighted in the literature \cite{2019MNRAS.489L..91C, 2020Sci...370.1450D, Pang2022NMMA,2020PhRvD.101j3002K, dietrich2017modeling, 2019MNRAS.489L..91C, henkel2022study}.
+Such tension between GW-deduced (and hence numerical-relativity informed) ejecta masses has been repeatedly highlighted in the literature \cite{2019MNRAS.489L..91C, 2020Sci...370.1450D, Pang2022NMMA,2020PhRvD.101j3002K, dietrich2017modeling, 2019MNRAS.489L..91C, henkel2022study} (a recent paper indicates the possibility of relieving this tension with the use of new heating rate fitting formulas \cite{BullaPOSSIS2023,rosswog2022heavy}).
 Our corroboration of this finding, even using state-of-the-art ejecta calculations, suggests the resolution of this discrepancy must invoke other sources of systematic error, for example in the ejecta initial conditions.
 On the other hand, we repeat our ejecta mass inferences while requiring the ejected \emph{r}-process mass abundances to be consistent with Solar \emph{r}-process patterns.
 While this constraint sharply reduces the range of ejecta masses allowed, it does not significantly change any of the aforementioned conclusions: the EM-deduced ejecta masses remain large, while EM-constrained ejecta velocities remain weakly constrained.
 Our \emph{r}-process constraints on $m_w/m_d$ remain qualitatively consistent with the corresponding ratios expected from forward-modeling ejecta starting from GW inferences about binary masses.